 Employers want to know what you have done in your previous positions, how you benefited your employers, and what results you accomplished.
 Some questions you may ask yourself to come up with accomplishments include:

 An excellent sales resume showcases your relevant work experience, selling attributes, and skills that qualify you for the position for which you are applying.
-By including hard and soft skills, education, and career accomplishments, like this Sales Executive resume sample, you are showing the company that you are the right fit for the position and will bring commendable skills to the role.
+By including hard and soft skills, education, and career accomplishments, you are showing the company that you are the right fit for the position and will bring commendable skills to the role.

 By writing your professional summary last, you can utilize the information already entered in the resume to craft a winning summary that highlights what you have to offer.
 This, in addition to simple formatting, a clean structure, and relevant keywords, will provide you with a well-rounded, professional sales resume.
 Paired with a job-specific cover letter, you are sure to land at the top of the interview pile!